Sage-Bionetworks-Challenges/brats2023/README.md

 * FeTS 2024
 * BraTS 2024

+Workflows are organized by task type, e.g. the `wf-augmentation` folder contains the CWL workflows for the Augmentation task.
+CWL scripts used by 1+ workflow are located in the `shared` folder.

+Source code of the metrics computations mentioned in the README are available in the `evaluation` folder of this repo, organized into sub-folders by task.

 [BraTS 2023 challenge and beyond]: https://www.synapse.org/brats

 ## BraTS 2024

 Branch: `main`

-BraTS 2024 is an extension to [BraTS 2023](#brats-2023), and will also follow the two evaluation phases.
+BraTS 2024 is an extension to [BraTS 2023](#brats-2023), and will also follow the two evaluation phases approach.

-Metrics returned and used for rankning will depend on the task:
+Metrics returned and used for ranking will depend on the task:

 **Task** | **Metrics** | **Ranking**
 --|--|--
-Segmentations | _More details to come_
-Inpainting | _More details to come_
+Segmentations | Lesion-wise dice, lesions-wise Hausdorff 95% distance (HD95), full dice, full HD95, sensitivity, specificity | Lesion-wise dice, lesion-wise HD95
+Inpainting | Structural similarity index measure (SSIM), peak-signal-to-noise-ratio (PSNR), mean-square-error (MSE) | All 3 metrics
 Augmentations | Full dice, full HD95, sensitivity, specificity | Dice mean, Dice GINI index, HD95 mean, HD95 GINI index Pathology | Matthews correlation coefficient (MCC), F1, sensitivity, specificity | All 4 metrics